microamp/algorithms.py/README.md

 -----

 - Recursion over imperative looping constructs such as `for`/`while`-loops (1)
-- Expressions over stateful methods and mutations
+- Expressions over stateful methods and mutations (whenever possible)

-Even though neither is easy to achive when programming in OO, I believe mutability should be [opt-in](http://bob.ippoli.to/python-haskell-ep2014/#/mutability), not the other way around.
+Neither is easy to achive in OO, however, I believe mutability should be [opt-in](http://bob.ippoli.to/python-haskell-ep2014/#/mutability), not the other way around.

 Notes:

 1. Recursion is not generally considered a good practice in Python.
 Python is _not_ a functional programming language, and there is no TCO support in CPython after all.
-The focus here is more on the algorithms despite being implemented in Python.
+The focus here is, in fact, more on the algorithms despite being implemented in Python.

 How to run tests
 ----------------